spf13/spf13-vim/README.markdown

     curl https://j.mp/spf13-vim3 -L > spf13-vim.sh && sh spf13-vim.sh
 ```

-If you have a bash-compatible shell you can run the script directly:
+If you have a bash-compatible shell, you can run the script directly:
 ```bash

     sh <(curl https://j.mp/spf13-vim3 -L)